I recently published an article about writing and publishing a book, which contains lots of tips and suggestions that also apply to article writing.

 Clichés and Catchphrases

-These always drives me crazy.
+These always drive me crazy.

 No, not just because I have a pet-peeve about them but because they don’t add any value and are often even misleading.